digiltd/oh-rtd-test/Explanation of items.md

 - `Group GF_Living         "Living room"   <video>         (gGF)` This statement defines the group GF_Living, defines that the user interface will show it as  "Living room", defines the icon to be shown <video> and states that it belongs to (gGF).
 Notice that the gGF group belongs to the ALL group, hence GF_Living inherits that group, and it belongs to the All group too.
 - `Group:Number:AVG  Temperature "Average lighting [Lux](%.1f)"  <temperature>   (Status)`: this statement means that there is a group called Temperature, which has a value calculated as an average of all its members, and its value is a float with one decimals.
 It will show a temperature icon and it belongs to the Status group.

+#### knx example

+The items may include the KNX group address to use them.
+They might be actively read by openHAB or not.
+They look like this:

+- `Number Lighting_Room_Sensor "Lighting in the Room [Lux](%.2f)"  <switch> (Room,Lighting) { knx = "<0/1/1" }`: This is a sensor item.
+It uses the 0/1/1 group address and openHAB will ask for its value periodically because there is a "<" sign before the address.
+It is a number item, called Lighting_Room_Sensor, and belongs to Room and Lighting groups.
+- `Switch Light_Room_Table  "Table Light" (Room, Lights) { knx = "<0/1/10+0/1/30"}`: This is a switch item that has two addresses. openHAB may responds to events in any of them, but may actively read the first one.

 For more info about other options have a look at the demo.items file and the wiki bindings pages.

 Further examples for defining items can be found in our [openHAB-samples section](Samples-Item-Definitions).

 The currently implemented item types can be found in [source code](https://github.com/openhab/openhab/tree/master/bundles/core/org.openhab.core.library/src/main/java/org/openhab/core/library/types).